 - 1. A University faculty representative verification that said student qualifies for internship with the U.S. Probation Office and a recommendation for that student's participation in the program; - 2.
 An Application for Internship (Appendix 1); - 3.
-A brief resume of the student's accomplishments;

-- 4. A copy of the student's undergraduate and graduate (if applicable) transcripts; - 5.
-Three personal references; and - 6.
+A brief resume of the student's accomplishments; - 4.
+A copy of the student's undergraduate and graduate (if applicable) transcripts; - 5.
+Names and phone numbers of three personal references; and - 6.
 Student Internship Information Form (Appendix 2).

 These materials should be submitted one quarter or semester prior to the quarter or semester of Internship.
-Internships generally last for a 16-week period or one complete quarter or semester.
+Internships generally last for a 16-week period or one complete quarter, semester, or trimester.
 All materials should be forwarded to: